HimanshuChimanji/PhotoVault/README.md

         In-memory caching
         Placeholder image support
-        Graceful handling of DNS failures for image host
+        Graceful handling of DNS failures for image host Core Data

-    Note: The image URLs provided by the API use the host via.placeholder.com, which is currently not resolving (DNS failure) in certain regions/networks.
-This is an external service issue and not related to the app’s networking implementation.
-Image loading failures are handled gracefully using SDWebImage with fallback placeholder images to ensure a stable user experience.

-    Core Data
         Saves API data locally
         Loads from Core Data on subsequent launches